nrfconnect/sdk-nrf/samples/zigbee/shell/README.rst

 You can use one or more of the development kits listed above and mix different development kits.

-For this sample to work, the following samples also need to be programmed:
+To test this sample you also need to program the following samples:

-* The :ref:`Zigbee network coordinator <zigbee_network_coordinator_sample>` sample on one separate device or using a second Zigbee shell sample.
+* The :ref:`Zigbee Network coordinator <zigbee_network_coordinator_sample>` sample on one separate device or using a second Zigbee Shell sample.

 Additionally, you can use this sample with any other :ref:`Zigbee <ug_zigbee>` sample application for testing the communication or other sample-specific functionalities.

 Overview
 ********

-The Zigbee shell sample takes the Zigbee Router role and implements two clusters: Basic and Identify.
+The Zigbee Shell sample takes the Zigbee Router role and implements two clusters: Basic and Identify.
 The Basic cluster provides attributes and commands for determining basic information about the node.
 The Identify cluster allows to put the device into the identification mode, which provides a way to locate the device.
 The device also includes all Zigbee shell commands that allow for discovering, controlling and testing other Zigbee devices.